On this page you will find a number of Masons explaining why they wanted to become a Freemason and their experiences after joining our organisation.

 I’ve always been passionate about charity work and have always strived to be useful in the community, to do what I can for charitable causes.
 So as soon as I learned that Freemasonry is the second biggest giver to charity behind the National Lottery, which is amazing as it’s only Freemasons who donate and not the whole general public, I wanted to learn more about these kind hearted individuals who meet as brothers and do so much for their respective communities.

-I am so happy that I did join, as being a member of my particular lodge, Hand and Heart Lodge No 4109, has really taught me so much in such a short time.
-I have made lifelong friends, I’m learning new personal development skills and really improving myself as a person.
-The statement I read when I first joined that ‘Freemasonry makes good men better’ is certainly a true one and I look forward to my journey through the various degrees ahead of me.
+I am so happy that I did join, it has really taught me so much in such a short time.
+I have made lifelong friends and I’m learning new personal development skills and really improving myself as a person.